Who we are

 Who founded TIPD Kenya and why?

-How does TIPD Kenya ensure community participation?
+How does TIPD ensure community participation?

 We use a bottom-up approach where the community—especially women, youth, and elders—play a central role in identifying needs, shaping programs, and evaluating outcomes to ensure relevance and sustainability.